 Specific pre-built content for immediate results

-Ask the data analytics supplier what industries they work with and whether the software comes with any pre-built content created specifically for sales teams, executives and procurement managers.
+Ask the data analytics supplier what industries they work with and whether the software comes with any pre-built content like dashboards, scorecards or metrics created specifically for sales teams, executives and procurement managers.

 Ongoing training and support